 The public may also attend L&A Testing for each election, and Board of Elections meetings.
 There is no legal basis for any involvement of the public in voting machine security and procedures aside from the above.

 The public is prohibited from recording machine opening and closing procedures.
-Any recording taken within a voting enclosure must be by media approved by the Chief Judge/Site Coordinator or pre-approved by office staff and must consist solely of general panoramic shots.
-If any voters are present during media recording, said voters’ individual permissions must also be obtained in order to film at all.
+Any recording taken within a voting enclosure must be by media approved by the Chief Judge/Site Coordinator (or pre-approved by office staff if outside of live voting) and must consist solely of general panoramic shots.
+If any voters are present during media recording, said voters’ individual permissions must also be obtained in order to film anything.

 For legal references, see FAQ question “Can I request a copy of a machine zero or totals tape, or create one myself through a photograph or photocopy?”.

-L&A Testing is also not permitted to be recorded by policy in Alamance County, but attendance by request is permitted.
+L&A Testing is also not permitted to be recorded by policy in Alamance County, but attendance by request is permitted, and encouraged.
 For more information on L&A Testing and when it is conducted, contact our office at the number listed in our contact information.

 Board of Elections meetings are already recorded by Board of Elections staff, and are all available on our Youtube channel.
 Members of the public present for a Board of Elections meeting will not be permitted to make their own recordings.